abdirahodan/abdirahodana/content/about/header/index.md

 ---

 <!-- this is a subheadline -->
-I am a Somali-American in my twenties, with a deep passion for data science and economics.
-My ambition is to apply these skills across the public sector, contributing to diverse areas like defense, health, and more.
+I am a Somali American in my twenties, with a deep passion for data science and economics.
+My ambition is to apply these skills across diverse environments, including business, technology, and public affairs.
 My goal is to drive impactful change in these communities through strategic, data-informed decision-making.